 Although Southwest seeks to minimize its credit risk related to utility operations by requiring security deposits from new customers, imposing late fees, and actively pursuing collection on overdue accounts, some accounts are ultimately not collected.
 Customer accounts are subject to collection procedures that vary by jurisdiction (late fee assessment, noticing requirements for disconnection of service, and procedures for actual disconnection and/or reestablishment of service).
-After disconnection, reestablishment of service requires both payment of previously unpaid balances and additional deposit requirements.
+After disconnection of service, accounts are generally written off approximately two months after inactivation.
+Dependent upon the jurisdiction, reestablishment of service requires both payment of previously unpaid balances and additional deposit requirements.
 Provisions for uncollectible accounts are recorded monthly based on experience, customer and rate composition, and write-off processes.
 They are included in the ratemaking process as a cost of service.
-The Nevada jurisdictions have a regulatory mechanism associated with the gas cost-related portion of uncollectible accounts are deferred and collected through a surcharge in the ratemaking process.
+The Nevada jurisdictions have a regulatory mechanism associated with the gas cost-related portion of uncollectible accounts.
+Such amounts are deferred and collected through a surcharge in the ratemaking process.
 Activity in the allowance account for uncollectibles is summarized as follows (thousands of dollars):